H.E.S.S. CollaborationH.E.S.S. Collaboration

 Constraints on the gamma-ray emission from the cluster-scale AGN outburst in the Hydra A galaxy cluster

-In some galaxy clusters powerful AGN have blown bubbles with cluster scale extent into the ambient medium.
-The main pressure support of these bubbles is not known to date, but cosmic rays are a…
+Context.
+In some galaxy clusters, powerful active galactic nuclei (AGN) have blown bubbles with cluster scale extent into the ambient medium.
+The main pressure support of these bubbles is not known to date, but…

 Read more

-Very-high-energy (VHE; E >100 GeV) and high-energy (HE; 100 MeV < E < 100 GeV) data from \gamma-ray observations performed with the H.E.S.S. telescope array and the Fermi-LAT instrument, respectively, are analysed in order…
+Very high energy (VHE; E ⩾ 100 GeV) and high-energy (HE; 100 MeV ⩽ E ⩽ 100 GeV) data from γ-ray observations performed with the H.E.S.S. telescope array and the Fermi-LAT instrument, respectively, are analyzed in order…

 Read more